HDrizzle/stack_machine/README.md

 # The Stack

 The stack will simply be a piece of memory seperate from the program memory managed by hardware.
 Whenever the stack controller is given write access to the bus it will write the byte that is currently at the top-of-stack pointer and then it will decrement the pointer.

+## Stack offset

+The stack offset will be a 16-bit number subtracted from the top-of-stack pointer **only during non-pop reads**.
+It will be set by the main controller from program memory.

 # Flow Control